encodis/xpants/docs/extract-markdown.md

     Markdown from all files in a folder determined by the ‘input’ element.

-> NOTE: It is the responsibility of the calling task to ensure that any
-> output folders are created before running this task.

 The type of extraction is determined by the *type* attribute.
 Currently this can be set to anything, although if left blank it will try to determine the type from the file extension.
-This works fine for Schematron (“.sch”) and XSLT (“.xsl”) files, but for ANT files the type will need to be given explicitly.
+This works fine for Schematron (“.sch”) and XSLT (“.xsl”) files, but for ANT files the type will need to be given explicitly (as they are usually just “.xml” files).

 > WARNING: The stylesheets used by these macros will also extract text
 > node messages embedded in <echo> and <fail> elements.
 Therefore use